alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 within the next 2 weeks.**

-You are free to discuss this offer with other people, but **do not tell them it is an offer from the Illuminati.** If pressed, you can say it's an offer from a Silicon Valley startup in stealth mode.
+You are free to discuss this offer with other people, but **do not tell them it is an offer from the Illuminati.** If pressed, tell them it's an offer from a Silicon Valley startup in stealth mode.

 If you have any questions or concerns about the offer, let us know!